pttry/statficlassifications/README.md

 <!-- badges: end -->

-The `statficlassifications`-package allows the access to the classifications and correspondence tables open classifications API of Statistics Finland at <https://data.stat.fi/api/classifications/v2>.
+The `statficlassifications`-package allows the access to the classifications and correspondence tables of open classifications API of Statistics Finland at <https://data.stat.fi/api/classifications/v2>.
 (For information on the API, see
 <https://www.stat.fi/fi/luokitukset/info/>.) `statficlassifications`